Tommertom/bubble2googlesheet/README.md

 # Bubble to google sheet
-Code I used in a project to copy Bubble database code into a Google sheet using node.
+Quick and fairly ok code I used in a project to copy Bubble database code into a Google sheet using node.
 Everytime you run it, it appends a snapshot to the sheet, with a timestamp.

 ## Setup
 Google Cloud credentials are stored in a json you get when setting up the gcloud service account in order to enable the Sheet API.